morj12/android-guided-projects/README.md

 ### Description

-chess based game where you need to move the knight visiting each square exactly once.
+Chess based game where you need to move the knight visiting each square exactly once.

-### Technology
+### Technology and purpose

-- Basics
+- Turn-based game
 - Create views programmatically

 ## sports